20151883/huchoi-git/cpp/cpp04/README.md

-echo essential fundtion in class
+check essential fundtion in class